FAQs

 All TCNJ offices on campus communicate with students by way of their TCNJ email addresses.
 Students MUST either check their TCNJ email addresses regularly or forward their TCNJ email address to their personal email address.

-Students who don’t remember their TCNJ email address may access it in PAWS under the general information tab, in account lookup, or by contacting OSGP at osgp@tcnj.edu
+Students who don’t remember their TCNJ email address may access it in PAWS under the general overview tab, in account lookup, or by contacting OSOP at osgp@tcnj.edu

 I am still having IT issues.
 Who can I contact?